xuankimtran/docs-1/pages/katalon-analytics/docs/kt-create-organization.md

 ### Set up your first Project

-Each time you create a new Organization, Katalon TestOps automatically prompts you to set up a Project, invite other members and upload a Test Result.
+Each time you create a new Organization, Katalon TestOps automatically prompts you to set up a Project, invite other members and upload Test Results.

 1. **Set up the first project** page.